S-NELSON-001/python_GUI_Quiz/README.md

 # python_quiz
-It is GUI based application developed by python TKINTER module This Application is helpful to conduct QUIZ to the Students or Others
+It is GUI based application developed by python TKINTER module.
+This Application is helpful to conduct QUIZ to the Students or Others.

 Admin's Page